HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 ## Core Web Vitals Summary

-Core Web Vitals are Google's key performance metrics that measure how fast, responsive, and visually stable a webpage feels to real users.
-These include:
+Core Web Vitals are Google’s main metrics for understanding how a webpage feels to real users.
+A page is considered good when:

-* Largest Contentful Paint (LCP), which indicates when a page's main content becomes visible and the page first feels useful.
+- Largest Contentful Paint (LCP): the main content appears quickly, so the page feels useful within 2.5 seconds.
-* Interaction to Next Paint (INP), which reflects how responsive the page is to user input.
+- Interaction to Next Paint (INP): the page responds to clicks or taps almost immediately, within 200 milliseconds.
-* Cumulative Layout Shift (CLS), which measures how often unexpected layout changes occur during a page's lifetime.
+- Cumulative Layout Shift (CLS): the layout stays mostly stable, with very little unexpected movement (score ≤ 0.1).

+When a page meets these thresholds for most users, it delivers a good overall page experience.

 The following sections examine how Core Web Vitals have evolved over time across mobile and desktop.